-We often stay in a hotel near Barcelona cruise port which is in walking distance of attractions such as Barcelona aquarium and the beach.
+We often stay in a hotel near Barcelona cruise port which is within walking distance of attractions such as the Barcelona aquarium and the beach.
 Barcelona has lots of great parks to explore as well as incredible historic attractions like La Sagrada Familia.
 There’s also a cable car which is great fun and offers a fantastic view of the city.
 In the evening, you should visit the Magic Fountain show which kids and adults will both love.

 Barcelona has some fantastic food and we always find that you can’t go wrong with tapas.
-When choosing a restaurant, I’d recommend avoiding the touristy Las Ramblas and instead walking one or two streets away where the food will be cheaper and the sangria not watered down so much.
+When choosing a restaurant, I’d recommend avoiding the touristy Las Ramblas and instead of walking one or two streets away from where the food will be cheaper and the sangria not watered down so much.

 The best way to get around Barcelona during a city break with kids is in an Uber as they appear almost instantly and are relatively inexpensive.
 There’s also a great open-top bus which young kids love.”

 Related Post: Best Beaches in the Canary Islands for Families